 There are many different item paths you can take on Diana and I feel this core works best:

-After that you can build to your preference, going for more offensive or defensive stats with items such as Rabadon's Deathcap Luden's Echo Liandry's Torment Rylai's Crystal Scepter Nashor's Tooth and Athene's Unholy Grail
+After that you can build to your preference, going for more offensive or defensive stats with items such as Rabadon's Deathcap Luden's Tempest Liandry's Torment Rylai's Crystal Scepter Nashor's Tooth and Athene's Unholy Grail

 For a more hipster approach, you can go for options such as Guinsoo's Rageblade Rod of Ages Hextech Gunblade and Archangel's Staff